rclone/rclone/MANUAL.md

 ### Limitations ###

-When uploading very large files (bigger than about 5GB) you will need to increase the `--timeout` parameter.
+When uploading very large files (bigger than about 5 GiB) you will need to increase the `--timeout` parameter.
 This is because Yandex pauses (perhaps to calculate the MD5SUM for the entire file) before returning confirmation that the file has been uploaded.
 The default handling of timeouts in rclone is to assume a 5 minute pause is an error and close the connection - you'll see `net/http: timeout awaiting response headers` errors in the logs if this is happening.
-Setting the timeout to twice the max size of file in GB should be enough, so if you want to upload a 30GB file set a timeout of `2 * 30 = 60m`, that is `--timeout 60m`.
+Setting the timeout to twice the max size of file in GiB should be enough, so if you want to upload a 30 GiB file set a timeout of `2 * 30 = 60m`, that is `--timeout 60m`.